UniK-QA: Unified Representations of Structured and Unstructured Knowledge for Open-Domain Question Answering: Background Related Work

-A knowledge base is composed of subject-predicate-object triplets $(e_1, p, e_2)$, where $e_1, e_2 \in \mathcal{E}$ are \emph{entities} or \emph{nodes}, and $p$ is a predicate which describes the binary relation between $e_1$ and $e_2$.
-Nodes can be named entities such as place or person names, or unnamed entities such as dates or numbers.
-Examples of relations are \emph{capital\_city}, \emph{married\_to} etc.

-Modern KBs such as Freebase \citep{bollacker2008freebase}, DBPedia \citep{auer2007dbpedia}, and Wikidata \citep{vrandevcic2014wikidata} can contain billions of triplets, describing thousands of relations between millions of entities.
-These are human curated, highly accurate collections of information, and have served as a rich knowledge source for question answering systems.
+A knowledge base (KB) considered in this work is a collection of facts, represented as a set of subject-predicate-object \emph{triples}.
+Each triple $(e_1, p, e_2)$ denotes a binary relationship between the subject entity $e_1$ and the object $e_2$ (e.g., places, persons, dates or numbers), as well as their relation type, or predicate $p$ (e.g., \emph{capital\_of}, \emph{married\_to}, etc.).

-The prevailing approach for answering questions from a KB is semantic parsing \citep{WebQ, yih2015semantic}, where a natural language question is converted into a logical form that can be used to query the knowledge base.
-Such methods explicitly utilize the graph structure of the KB, and as such are not immediately transferable to other knowledge sources.
+Modern large-scale KBs, such as Freebase~\citep{bollacker2008freebase}, DBPedia~\citep{auer2007dbpedia} and Wikidata~\citep{vrandevcic2014wikidata} can contain billions of triples that describe relations between millions of entities, making them great sources of answers to open-domain questions.
+The prevailing approach for knowledge-base question answering (KBQA) is semantic parsing~\citep{WebQ, yih2015semantic}, where a natural language question is converted into a logical form that can be used to query the knowledge base.
+Such methods are tailored to the specific graph structure of the KB and are usually not directly applicable to other knowledge sources.